Balsa Wood: Unveiling Its Remarkable Strength

 Why is Balsa Wood Used in Aircraft?

-Balsa wood was extensively used in early aircraft designs due to its lightweight and high strength-to-weight ratio.
-Even today, some aircraft models and components still incorporate balsa wood for interior structures.
+Balsa wood was widely employed in early aircraft because of its low weight and high strength to weight ratio.
+Today also, certain aircraft models and parts use balsa wood for internal structures.

 How Strong is Balsa Wood?